 The Super Constellation incorporated over 550 design changes and the first production aircraft flew on July 14, 1951.
 The type certificate was awarded on November 29, 1951 and the third production aircraft, N6203C, entered service with Eastern Airlines on December 17, 1951.
 Prior to 1953 all turbo-compound R3350 were earmarked for military use and the L1049 had to settle for 2,700 hp CA1 engines, which made it underpowered.

-The Navy’s R7V-1 transport, first flown in November 1952, was the first Super Constellation to utilize the turbo-compound R3350 engine.
+The Navy s R7V-1 transport, first flown in November 1952, was the first Super Constellation to utilize the turbo-compound R3350 engine.
 Turbo-compound engines became available for commercial use in early 1953 and 3,250 hp DA1 engines were first installed on L1049C Super Constellation PH-TFP, which was delivered to KLM on June 10, 1953.
 Later developments included twin 600-gallon wing tip tanks on civilian L1049G/H's and military early warning radar Super Constellations resulting in an extended range for these aircraft.
 The 3,400 hp EA3 and EA6 versions of the R3350 engine were installed on the L1049H cargo versions of the Super Constellation.

-The USAF flew the Super Constellation into the late 1970’s with the US Navy retiring its last aircraft, BuN 141292, in June 1982.
+The USAF flew the Super Constellation into the late 1970 s with the US Navy retiring its last aircraft, BuN 141292, in June 1982.
 For all intents and purposes, commercial operation of the Super Constellation ceased in 1993 when the FAA forbid Dominican operators from operating their aircraft in the United States.

 SURVIVORS

-53-7885 c/n 4151--->On display USAF Museum, Wright Patterson AFB, Dayton OH as "Columbine III"
+53-7885 c/n 4151--->On display National Museum of the USAF, Wright Patterson AFB, Dayton OH as "Columbine III"

-54-155 c/n 4174--->On display Parade Ground Airpark, Lackland AFB, San Antonio, TX
+54-155 c/n 4174--->On display USAF History and Traditions Museum, Lackland AFB, San Antonio, TX

 VH-EAG c/n 4176--->Airworthy with Historical Aircraft Restoration Society (HARS), Sydney, Australia